This summer, chart a course for practice growth

 DE's fourth annual Principles of Practice Management is July 18–19 in Norfolk, Virginia.
 Find out who’s presenting at and how to register.

-We're almost halfway through 2019, and by now you should have a pretty good idea of where your practice is headed this year.
-You’re either cruising toward higher revenue, sailing along with the status quo, or drifting into stormy waters.
-It's a good time to step back, evaluate your systems, and decide whether you’re on track to reach your practice’s long-term goals.
+Four months from now, summer will be here.
+We’ll be more than halfway through 2019, and by then you should have a pretty good idea of where your practice is headed this year.
+You’ll either be cruising toward higher revenue, sailing along with the status quo, or drifting into stormy waters.
+It will be a good time to step back, evaluate your systems, and decide whether you’re on track to reach your practice’s long-term goals.

-And that’s exactly why we created the DE's Principles of Practice Management Conference.
+And that’s exactly why we created the Principles of Practice Management Conference.

 The PPM conference (as we call it) gives you a chance to come together with like-minded dentist-owners instead of going it alone.
 These are your peers who want to break through practice plateaus, just as you do.